 I am excited to work with all of you during the four-year journey of the academy.
 As a former AP Language and Composition teacher, I know how difficult sustained, lengthy research can be for students.
 During my time spent as a gifted resource teacher, I observed first hand the power of authentic, personally relevant work.
 I am excited to bring both professional experiences to my role as the Academy Advisor.

-To access the most recent guidebook and the Livebinder for the class of 2020, click here.
+To access the most recent senior guidebook and the Livebinder for the class of 2021, click here.
+The password for this binder is MSA2021.
 Note–this binder grows and changes just like a real binder.
 Use it to keep up with the senior project meeting minutes and resources for each small group meeting; it also contains links for seniors to use to make appointments for one-on-one meetings with me.
 Senior project is a big, long-term project.
 I hope this tool helps seniors keep up with deadlines and resources and helps parents feel like they are “in the loop”–as the mom of a high school student, I know how hard it is to feel out of the loop, so parents, feel free to check out the senior project Live Binder!

 Additionally, the academy faculty works hard to offer opportunities to enrich our curriculum, so students can see math and science through the context of professional disciplines.
 One opportunity for which we are always in need of speakers is the Evening Lecture Series, a formal presentation of a professional’s work.
 If you are interested in speaking during our Evening Lecture Series, please contact Babette K. Shoemaker at <Babette.Shoemaker@VBSchools.com> .

 I am looking forward to helping the Academy faculty realize our vision for our graduates.